 When to Encrypt Data

-If you are permitted to access sensitive university data on your computer or other devices, you must encrypt your devices.
+- Encryption required.
+If you are permitted to access or store university data classified as High on personal devices, you must encrypt those devices.

 How to Encrypt Data